johyexson/Churn_Analysis/README.md

 - Exported the data into Power BI for visualization and further analysis
 - Developed a dashboard for visualising the results using Power BI desktop
 # Codes
+Here is a glimpse of the queries constructed to answer questions for the analysis:

 ```sql
 -- What is the typical tenure for churned customers? --
 SELECT Tenure_Range,